nudge/HackYourFuture-JS1/Week3/README.md

 sum(1, 2);
 ```

 Why is this useful?
-This is useful for _event handling_, a common programming pattern in Javascript on the web.
-Example of an event (You will learn about events in Javascript 2.):
+This is useful for _event handling_, a common programming pattern in Javascript on the Web.
+Example of  event handling (You will learn about events in Javascript 2.):

 ```JavaScript
 var btn = document.querySelector('button');